Plopsaland Deutschland: Family Schneider

 In 1970 the Schneider family bought the Märchenwald Haßloch, a fairytale forest.
 The family had a Liliputan Circus for several generations, where people could watch other people with dwarfism.
 The purchase allowed the family to give the circus a permanent place and the renewed park opened in 1971 with the Liliputaner town, a dolphin show, a Wild Mouse rollercoaster and a fairytale village.
 The park was renamed Holiday Park in 1973.
-Initially the park covered 70,000 m², but nowadays it has grown to 400,000 m².
+Initially the park covered 70,000 m^{2}, but nowadays it has grown to 400,000 m^{2}.
 The park grew – over the decades that it was run by the Schneider family – to become the seventh largest amusement park in Germany.
 Under the family's leadership Germany's first Rapid River and Free Fall Tower opened.
 In the autumn of 1996 the Liliputaner town closed.

 Plopsa

 In November 2010 Plopsa announced that it would take over Holiday Park.
 After the takeover of the park various characters from E.M.
 Entertainment – such as Maya the Bee, Tabaluga and Vic the Viking – were introduced, E.M.
 Entertainment has been part of Studio 100 since 2008.
 With the arrival of the Studio 100 characters in 2011 the old park mascot Holly the Parrot gradually disappeared from the park, however he made a comeback in 2016 at the 45th anniversary of the park.
 With the acquisition Plopsa announced that it would invest €25 million in the park over a period of 4 years.
 The park received a renewed entrance in 2011, an outdoor Majaland with restaurant in 2012/2013, the Sky Scream rollercoaster from Premier Rides and a re-theming of the Teufelsfässer to Vic the Vicking in 2014 and Sky Fly in 2015.

 In 2018 the park opened Holiday Indoor – a hall with a theater and 7 attractions – themed after Heidi, Tabaluga and Mia & Me at a total cost of €10 million.
 In 2019 Plopsa announced that they were investing another €25 million in Holiday Park over a period of 5 years, with the investment they want to transform the park into a multi-day destination with more than 1 million visitors per year.
 Part of that plan was to transform the Rapid River into Dino Splash in 2020 and built a Viking village with a Splash Battle & Disk'o Coaster in 2021.

-After 53 years the park gained op 28 June 2025 a new name: Plopsaland Deutschland.
+On 28 June 2025, after 53 years of operation, the park was renamed to Plopsaland Deutschland.